 William Slade, Jr.

-Three more men that cannot be ignored were those at the top of the hierarchy — Brigham Young, governor and prophet, and his second in command, George A. Smith, and General Daniel H. Wells, Commander of the Nauvoo Legion.
+Three more men that cannot be ignored were those at the top of the hierarchy — Brigham Young, governor and prophet, his Counselor, George A. Smith, and General Daniel H. Wells, Commander of the Nauvoo Legion.

 Whether they were directly involved, had knowledge of the plans, or were ignorant of the attack until after the fact; ultimate responsibility and accountability resides at the top of the chain of command.
 At the very least, these men were heavily involved in the cover-up of this atrocity.